deeheber/book-inventory/README.md

 5. click on `start servers`
 6. navigate to `localhost:8888` in a web browser

- _Note: You will also need to set up your local SQLite database.
-See official docs [here](https://www.sqlite.org/cli.html).
-Unless you change my code, you'll need to name the database `test` and create a `books` table in that db._
+ _Note: you might also have to set up the database called test and create a books table in that db if requests aren't working.
+This can be done in PHPmyadmin link can be found on the launch page that opens in your browser after starting the servers from MAMP.
+Also update the connection details in `connect.php` to reflect your $hostname (usually 'localhost'), $username(usually 'root'), $password(usually 'root'), and $database('test')._

- _Note: Users on Windows or Linux can ignore the above MAMP directions and download [XAMPP](https://www.apachefriends.org/index.html) instead.
+ _Note: users on Windows or Linux can ignore the above directions and download [XAMPP](https://www.apachefriends.org/index.html) instead.
 Not sure of the specific setup, but they probably have good docs?_

-## Want to use a MySQL db instead?
+## Prefer a SQLite db instead?
-- Take a look at the code on [this](https://github.com/deeheber/book-inventory/tree/heroku2) branch.
-- A local MySQL db instance will run through MAMP if you're on a Mac.
+See the instructions and code [here](https://github.com/deeheber/book-inventory/tree/master) for more details

 ## Coming soon
 Check out the [issues](https://github.com/deeheber/book-inventory/issues) to see new features and improvments